A 30 day, compassion based support program to soften your sugar habit

 - move through cravings

-- help you in moments of overwhelm and panic
+- feel centered in moments of overwhelm and panic

 - and move through resistance (The voice that says, "I don't want to stop eating sugar!")